The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body.

 Acute spinal cord injury (SCI) is due to a traumatic injury that either results in a bruise (also called a contusion), a partial tear, or a complete tear (called a transection) in the spinal cord.
 SCI is a common cause of permanent disability and death in children.

-About 11,000 people a year sustain a spinal cord injury.
-As many as 250,000 to 400,000 people in the US are living with a spinal cord injury, according to the National Spinal Cord Injury Association.
+About 12,000 people a year sustain a spinal cord injury.
+About 259,000 people in the U.S. are living with a spinal cord injury.
 More than half of all SCIs occur among young people between the ages of 16 and 30 years.
-The majority of SCI victims (82 percent) are male.
+The majority of SCI victims (80.9 percent) are male.

 There are many causes of SCI in children.
 The more common injuries occur when the area of the spine or neck is bent or compressed as in the following: